Rosencrantz and Guildenstern Are Dead: Summary

-Summary
+Synopsis

 Act One

 Rosencrantz and Guildenstern are betting on coin flips.
 Rosencrantz, who bets heads each time, wins 92 flips in a row.
 The extreme unlikeliness of this event according to the laws of probability leads Guildenstern to suggest that they may be "within un-, sub- or supernatural forces".
 It is revealed that the duo are journeying to court on the orders of the King.
 Guildenstern theorizes on the nature of reality, focusing on how an event becomes increasingly real as more people witness it.

 A troupe of Tragedians arrives and offers the two men a show.
 They seem capable only of performances involving bloodbaths.
 The next two scenes at court are from the plot of Hamlet.
 The first, involving Hamlet and Ophelia, takes place offstage in Hamlet—the stage directions repeat exactly the words with which Ophelia describes the event to Polonius in Hamlet.
 The second is taken directly from Hamlet: Rosencrantz and Guildenstern's first appearance in that play.
 The Danish king and queen, Claudius and Gertrude, ask the two to discover the nature of Hamlet's recent madness.
 The royal couple demonstrate an inability to distinguish the two courtiers from one another, as do the characters themselves (to their irritation).

 Rosencrantz and Guildenstern attempt to practise for their meeting with the Prince by one pretending to be Hamlet and the other asking him questions, but they glean no new information from it.
 The act closes with another scene from Hamlet in which they finally meet the Prince face to face.